solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    `67% - 5% - (100-80)% = 42%`.
 If 90% validators are in restart, the number
    would be `67% - 5% - (100-90)% = 52%`.

-   2. Sort all blocks passing the calculated threshold, and verify that they form a single chain.
-If it's the first block in the list, its parent block should be the local root.
-Otherwise its parent block should be the one immediately ahead of it in the list.
+   2. Sort all blocks over the threshold by slot number, and verify that they form a single chain.
+The first block in the list should be the local root.

    If any block does not satisfy above constraint, print the first offending block and exit.

-   3. If the list is empty, then output local root as the HeaviestFork.
-   Otherwise output the last block in the list as the HeavistFork.
+   The list should not be empty, it should contain at least the local root.

    To see why the above algorithm is safe, we will prove that: